arzamansoori/FoodDeliveryApp/readme.md

 * ResItemCategory is for Acordion Header, from here we call Acordion body which is ResItemList.
 * I used state variable to control hide & unhide feature of Acordion.
 * Used *Swiggy's API* for the data as usual.

+## Controlled vs Uncontrolled Components

+When a parent controls the state of child component then it is known as Controlled Component.

+* To advance the feature of Acordion, I wanted to keep the state of only one child to be true and rest of them should be false.
+* So, I *lifted the state up* and given the power to its parent.
+* By controlling the state of the child, I was able to add build this feature in which on click it should show the body and collapse others.